SuperMakeSomething/mini-video-player/README.md

 ## PCB Design Files

 The PCBs for this project were designed with Altium Designer.
 You can get a free trial of Altium Designer [here](https://www.altium.com/yt/supermakesomething) and also get 25% off through this link if you decide to buy a license.
-I'm still working out how best to share the design files, but in the meantime feel free to grab the PCB Gerber files from PCBWay here: LINK COMING SOON!
+I'm still working out how best to share the design files, but in the meantime feel free to grab the PCB Gerber files from PCBWay here: https://bit.ly/3A1mmZc

 ## Other Notes